apache/mynewt-site/docs/os/tutorials/sensors/sensors.md

 * Retrieving sensor data and controlling sensor devices via the Mynewt OS Shell.
 * Retrieving sensor data over the OIC protocol and BLE transport.

 ### Available Tutorials

 The tutorials are:

-* [Enabling an Off-Board Sensor in an Existing Application](/os/tutorials/sensors/sensor_nrf52_bno055.md).
-This tutorial allows you to quickly bring up a sensor enabled application that retrieves data from a sensor device.
+* [Enabling an Off-Board Sensor in an Existing Application](/os/tutorials/sensors/sensor_nrf52_bno055.md) -  This is a introductory tutorial that allows you to quickly bring up a sensor enabled application that retrieves data from a sensor device.
 We recommend that you work through this tutorial before trying one of the other tutorials.

+* [Changing the Default Configuration for a Sensor](/os/tutorials/sensors/sensor_offboard_config.md) -  This tutorial shows you how to change the default configuration values for a sensor.

-* [Writing an Appliation for an Onboard Sensor](/os/tutorials/sensor_thingy_accelerator.md).
-This tutorial shows you how to develop a simple application for an device with an onboard sensor.
+* [Writing an Application for an Onboard Sensor](/os/tutorials/sensor_thingy_accelerator.md) -  This tutorial shows you how to develop a simple application for an device with an onboard sensor.

-* [Enabling OIC Sensor Data Monitoring in an Existing Application](/os/tutorials/sensors/sensor_oic_nrf52_bno055.md).
-This tutorial shows you how to enable support for sensor data monitoring via OIC in an existing application.
+* [Enabling OIC Sensor Data Monitoring in an Existing Application](/os/tutorials/sensors/sensor_oic_nrf52_bno055.md) - This tutorial shows you how to enable support for sensor data monitoring via OIC in an existing sensor enabled application.

 <br>
 ### Prerequisites